-With the exception of underground placement of the proposed 138 kV transmission line between MP 9 and the rebuilt Boulevard Substation, components of this alternative would be the same as those identified for the proposed ECO Substation Project, as presented in Section B of this EIR/EIS.
-Under this alternative, from MP 9 to the rebuilt Boulevard Substation, the proposed 138 kV transmission line would be installed underground (instead of on overhead transmission poles) along the same route as the proposed ECO Substation Project; therefore, the setting would be the same as described in Sections D.9.1 and D.9.1.2.
+With the exception of underground placement of the proposed 138 kV transmission line between MP 9 and the rebuilt Boulevard Substation and the reroute and underground placement of the proposed 138 kV transmission line between MP 0.3 and MP 2.4, components of this alternative would be the same as those identified for the proposed ECO Substation Project, as presented in Section B of this EIR/EIS.
+Under this alternative, from MP 9 to the rebuilt Boulevard Substation, the proposed 138 kV transmission line would be installed underground (instead of on overhead transmission poles) along the same route as the proposed ECO Substation Project and between MP 0.3 and MP 2.4, the proposed 138 kV transmission line would be rerouted and installed underground along Old Highway 80 and Carrizo Gorge Road (for an approximately 2.7-mile distance) and would then rejoin the proposed 138 kV transmission line; therefore, the setting would be the same similar as to that described in Sections D.9.1 and D.9.1.2.